Silvertown Tunnel: Public transport

+When Transport for London applied for permission to build the tunnel, it proposed that five bus routes would use it.
+However, in October 2022 plans were revealed with only two routes using the tunnel, with only one of them having stops either side of the river.
+Route X239 will run an express section between Blackheath (Sun in the Sands) and Blackwall (Leamouth) via the tunnel.
+The X239 was later subsumed into the Superloop scheme as route SL4.
+Traffic modelling in 2016 was based on around 37 buses per hour using the tunnels during peak times but this was later reduced to 20 buses.

+The cycle shuttle bus and three cross-river bus routes through the tunnel, including the SL4, will be free for at least one year from opening.
+Bus routes that use the tunnel are zero emission.

 Cost

-In 2012, the cost was stated to be £600m.
+In 2012, the cost was stated to be £600 million.
 A consultation in 2015 stated that the cost of construction was estimated to be £1bn.
-In March 2020, the cost was increased again, to £1.2 billion.
-Operation and maintenance of the tunnel over 25 years is expected to cost another £1bn.
+In March 2020, the cost was increased again, to £1.2bn.
+In 2021, a Private finance initiative of £2.2bn was secured for construction of the tunnel.
+Riverlinx constructed the tunnel and will recoup their investment through tolls.
+Operation, maintenance and financial costs of the tunnel over 25 years is expected to cost Riverlinx £1bn.
+At the end of the 25 year contract, the tunnel will transfer to TfL at zero cost.

+TfL spent around £200 million on the tunnel.

 Opposition

-The tunnel has been criticised by opponents who fear it will increase levels of traffic, in turn increasing air pollution.
-Green Party member and councillor Caroline Russell expressed concern that as the cost of the tunnel would be covered by tolling, future mayors of London will want to keep traffic levels high in order to pay this off.
+The tunnel has been criticised by opponents who fear it will increase traffic congestion, which would in turn increase air and noise pollution.
+Green Party member and councillor Caroline Russell expressed concern that as the cost of the tunnel would be covered by tolling, future mayors of London will want to keep traffic levels high in order to pay it off.
 The lack of walking or cycling facilities in the tunnel has been criticised.
 A planned pedestrian and cyclist bridge from Rotherhithe to Canary Wharf, the Rotherhithe crossing, was cancelled in 2019.

-Plans submitted in 2019 suggested 19 trees would be removed.
+Plans submitted in 2019 suggested that 19 trees would be removed.
 However, revised plans submitted in 2021 suggested over 100 trees would be removed to construct the tunnel and access roads.

+A report, 'The Silvertown Tunnel is in a hole, so STOP DIGGING', published in 2020, called for the £1.2 billion Silvertown Tunnel project to be cancelled.
+It claimed that the tunnel is incompatible with the Greater London Authority’s vision to be carbon neutral by 2030.
+The report was published by Transport Action Network, Stop the Silvertown Tunnel coalition, Speak Out Woolwich and Extinction Rebellion Greenwich.